insightsengineering/osprey/README.md

 modules for outputs in `osprey` in the [teal.osprey](https://github.roche.com/Rpackages/teal.osprey) R package.

-* Note that currently **osprey may not be used for regulatory submissions**

-* However you can use `osprey` for exploratory analysis and for quality control

 There are two versions of webpage manual for this package

 * development version: https://pages.github.roche.com/Rpackages/osprey/dev/